ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # IANA Considerations {#IANA}

-IANA is requested to create 16 registries for the Grant Negotiation and Authorization Protocol and to populate those registries with initial values as described in this section.
+IANA is requested to add values to existing registries and to create 16 registries for the Grant Negotiation and Authorization Protocol and to populate those registries with initial values as described in this section.

 All use of value typing is based on {{RFC8259}} data types and MUST be one of the following: number, object, string, boolean, or array.
 When the type is array, the contents of the array MUST be specified, as in "array of objects" when one subtype is allowed or "array of strings/objects" when multiple simultaneous subtypes are allowed.
 When the type is object, the structure of the object MUST be specified in the definition.
 If a parameter is available in different types, each type SHOULD be registered separately.

 General guidance for extension parameters is found in {{extensions}}.

+## HTTP Authentication Scheme Registration

+This specification requests registration of the following scheme in the "Hypertext Transfer Protocol (HTTP) Authentication Scheme Registry" defined be {{Section 18.5 of HTTP}}:

+ * Authentication Scheme Name: `GNAP`
+ * Reference: {{use-access-token}} of {{&SELF}}|

 ## Grant Request Parameters {#IANA-grant-request}

 This document defines a GNAP grant request, for which IANA is asked to create and maintain a new registry titled "Grant Request Parameters".
 Initial values for this registry are given in {{IANA-grant-request-contents}}.
-Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}}.
+Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The Designated Expert (DE) is expected to ensure that all registrations follow the template presented in {{IANA-grant-request-template}}.
 The DE is expected to ensure that the request parameter's definition is sufficiently orthogonal to existing functionality provided by existing parameters.